Enable using dynamic runtime libs with when disabling shared libs for Windows

 I think static libraries that all use a shared dynamic runtime will work.
 Thanks for your patch.
 I'll review this.

-#3 Updated by Ben Touchette about 1 month ago
+#3 Updated by Ben Touchette 2 months ago

 The patch was made to leave things the way they work as is, but gives the option of creating a static only lib that requires linking to dynamic runtimes a way to do so.
 Yes the whole app needs to be linked that way as well else it just won't link i would think :)

-#4 Updated by Robin Mills 6 days ago
+#4 Updated by Robin Mills about 1 month ago

 - Estimated time changed from 2.00 to 4.00